 June 11th: "Mildred Pierce" (1945)

 June 14th: "Flamingo Road" (1949)

 In October 1975, channel 5 ran another "Joan Crawford" film festival week from October 20th - 24th, with a repeat of Joan's introductions and with the same film line-up as in June 1973.

-Joan agreed to appear for the film festival under the conditions that she be furnished with her own lighting man, William Klages, that she be picked up and returned home in a limousine and that channel 5 airs promotions for the Muscular Dystrophy Association.
+Joan agreed to appear for the film festival under the conditions that she: (1) Be furnished with her own lighting man, William Klages; (2) That she be picked up and returned home in a limousine; (3) That channel 5 air promotions for the Muscular Dystrophy Association.